PTCB / Credentials / Certificate / Billing and Reimbursement

 This quick video explains the requirements and policies for online proctored testing.

-The Pearson VUE tutorial provides a preview of the testing experience and functionality for PTCB exams.
+The Pearson tutorial provides a preview of the testing experience and functionality for PTCB exams.

 Exam Content Outline

-Healthcare reimbursement systems in different settings (e.g. home health, long-term care, home infusion, health systems, community pharmacy, and ambulatory clinics)
+Healthcare reimbursement systems in different settings (e.g., home health, long-term care, home infusion, hospitals, community pharmacy, ambulatory clinics)

-Eligibility requirements for private and/or federally-funded insurance programs (e.g., Medicare, TRICARE, Medicaid)
+Eligibility requirements for federally-funded insurance programs (e.g., Medicare, Medicaid, TRICARE)

 General pharmacy claim submission process (e.g., data entry, verification, adjudication)

-Methods for determining drug cost and sale prices (e.g., AWP, dispensing fees, gross and net profit, acquisition cost
+Methods for determining drug cost and sale prices (e.g., AWP, dispensing fees, gross and net profit, acquisition cost, 340B cost)

-Reimbursement policies for all plans being billed, regardless of contracted payers, HMOs, PPO, CMS, or commercial plans
+Reimbursement policies for all plans being billed, regardless of contracted payers, HMOs, PPO, CMS, or private plans

-Information needed to submit medical/pharmacy prior authorization (e.g., patient and prescriber information, drug, dose)
+Information required to submit medical/pharmacy prior authorization (e.g., patient and prescriber information, drug, dose)

-Accrediting bodies and surveys (e.g., URAC, TJC, CMS, DNV)
+Audit and compliance terminology, including accrediting bodies and surveys (e.g., URAC, The Joint Commission, CMS, DNV)

 EARN YOUR CERTIFICATE